General Tso’s Chicken Rice Bowls

-A cheaper and healthier alternative to Chinese takeout – homemade General Tso’s Sweet Chili Chicken Rice Bowls with broccoli, red bell pepper, and mushrooms.
+A cheaper and healthier alternative to Chinese takeout – homemade General Tso’s Chicken Rice Bowls with sweet chili sauce, broccoli, red bell pepper, and mushrooms.

 Adulting is hard.
 Very hard.